 As birth doulas, we work with families who are preparing for the birth of their baby in the hospital, freestanding birth center or at home with a trained midwife.

 We work to help you understand all aspects of the birth plan, expectations, and goals throughout pregnancy, birth, immediate postpartum and postpartum through the first 6 weeks post birth.

 Our main role during labor and birth is to offer physical, emotional, and partner support.
 We are trained to help with labor positioning and hands on comfort techniques to get the birthing person as comfortable as possible.
 During this highly emotional (and hormonal!) time, it helps to have a doula to remind you and the birth team of your goals, and to help you handle anything unexpected that is bound to come up.

 We work to hold sacred space while you work to bring baby into the light.

-Having your baby during the COVID-19 pandemic and your hospital isn't allowing an additional support person?
-If we can see you - we can doula you!
-The internet is our best friend!
+Having your baby during the COVID-19 pandemic in a hospital setting can bring up complications on how many support people a laboring individual may have.
+We have received the COVID-19 vaccination and the maximum time for full protection has passed.
+If you happen to get COVID-19, if we can see you - we can doula you!
+The internet can be our best friend!
 Even if we cannot be in the room physically, we are more than happy to support you virtually.
 Plus, if we are doing our job right, we are preparing you throughout your pregnancy for labor.

-We strive to support ALL families, including multiples, single parents by choice, teens, LGBTIQ+, premies, foster and/or adopted babies, and all ethnicities and races.
+We strive to support ALL families, including BIPOC, multiples, single parents by choice, teens, LGBTIQ+, premies, cesarean born, foster and/or adopted babies.

 A text message of gratitude and love from one of our families: